 We all want our students to learn from their mistakes.
-Tests are not just a grade, but a measure of where student understanding is.
-We want to help fill in the gaps, which usually includes going over the test or test corrections.
+Tests are not just a grade, but a measure of where a student’s understanding is.
+We want to help fill in the gaps.
+This usually includes going over the test, or some form of test corrections.

 But what is the best way to do test corrections?
 I was searching for a way that truly helped students learn from their mistakes, but did not take up a lot of time.
 I needed a test correction method that was meaningful, and motivated even hard-to-motivate students.

 And I found it!
 It even works for Distance Learning!